ExpressLRS/Docs/docs/software/gyro.md

 ## Overview

 ExpressLRS receivers that are equipped with an _inertial measurement unit_ (IMU) / gyro can provide stabilization for aircraft without a flight controller.
-A DIY gyro can also be added to some receivers, see [DIY Gyro](../hardware/gyro.md) for details.
+A DIY gyro can also be added to some receivers, see [Gyro Receiver Mod](../hardware/gyro-receiver-mod.md) for details.

 This guide explains how to configure the receiver.